Candidates with a business administration degree are being sought by corporate, government, and non-profit organizations.

 How Long Does It Take To Earn a Business Administration Degree?

 Associate business administration degree programs take about two years to complete.
 Bachelor degrees take about four years, and Master’s degrees take about six years to complete.
-(Note: MTI College currently offers Associate degree programs.)
+(Note: Campus, formerly MTI College, currently offers Associate degree programs.)

 What Types of Business Degrees are There?

 There are many different types of specialized business administration degrees offered by different schools, colleges, and universities.
-MTI College currently offers specialty business administration programs that have a focus on accounting and medical billing and coding.
+Campus, formerly known as MTI College, currently offers specialty business administration programs that have a focus on accounting and medical billing and coding.

 What About Online Business Degree Programs?

 Many educational institutions offer online business administration programs that allow students to complete an Associate’s or Bachelor’s degree program online.
-MTI College currently offers a variety of AA degree programs for Business Administration where the coursework is completed 100% online.
-The programs at MTI College are accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC).
+Campus currently offers a variety of AA degree programs for Business Administration where the coursework is completed 100% online.
+The programs at MTI College are accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

 Earn Your Business Administration at Campus

-If you want to pursue a career in business administration, Camous in partnership with MTI College has an online associate’s business administration degree program for you, offered in a fully Online format.
+If you want to pursue a career in business administration, Campus has an online associate’s business administration degree program for you, offered in a fully Online format.
 All of the coursework is completed online, with faculty instructors teaching remotely.
 This Business Administration degree gives students all the tools they need to enter the job market with business management skills.